-Space, tech support, and equipment will be organized in conjunction with Ariel Martin-Smith (Manger, Theatre Operations) and Andrew Leeke (Technical Director).
+Space, tech support, and equipment will be organized in conjunction with Ariel Martin-Smith (Manger, Theatre Operations).
 Tara Maher (Communications & Events Officer) will be your contact for promotion.

-Interview: You will be asked to attend an interview (tentatively early June 2021).
+Interview: You will be asked to attend an interview (tentatively end of August/early September).

 Please note: As non-University of Toronto employees, the selected companies will be working at their own risk.
 If you are injured as a result of an accident, you will not be covered by the Workplace Safety Insurance Act (formerly the Worker’s Compensation Act) or the Occupational Health and Safety Act.
 The University of Toronto does not provide any health or accident insurance coverage for you and cannot assume any responsibility for injury to you or for loss or damage to your personal property while on University premises.
 The selected companies must make their own arrangements for liability insurance.

 Please submit your Alumni Performance Project application and documents by 4pm on Friday, September 29, 2023.

 For further information, contact Ariel Martin-Smith at email@example.com.